-Parent/Guardian/Eligible Student Signature Date ☐ Do not release my child's name, address, or telephone nurwithout my prior written consent. nber to institutions of higher education recruiters $\hfill\square$ Do not release my child's name, address, or telephone nurwritten consent. mber to U.S. Military recruiters without my prior Federal law requires the District to release a secondary school to U.S. Military recruiters and institutions of higher education child's information released for one or both of those purpose n upon their request.
-If you do not want your Information to U.S. Military Recruiters and Institutions of H igher Education Recruiters \square On school employees' personal classroom websites or soc ial media accounts. \square On official school-related websites or social media account ts. ☐ To other groups and entities outside of the School or Distrorganizations. ict, including community, advocacy, and/or parent
+Parent/Guardian/Eligible Scholar Signature Date ☐ Do not release my child's name, address, or telephone nur recruiters without my prior written consent. ☐ Do not release my child's name, address, or telephone nur prior written consent. · Federal law requires the District to release a secondary school number to U.S. Military recruiters and institutions of higher ewant your child's information released for one or both of the boxes below: education upon their request.
+If you do not Information to U.S. Military Recruiters and Institutions of H igher Education Recruiters \square On school employees' personal classroom websites or soci ial media accounts. \square On official school-related websites or social media account ts. $\hfill\square$ To other groups and entities outside of the School or Distr parent organizations. ict, including community, advocacy, and/or ☐ To the School PTO or District parent organization.